-Kwame Lloyd begins his fourth season at the helm of the Sea Gull program in 2018, leading his team to a record of 7-10-1 overall, and an appearance in the CAC semifinals.
+Kwame Lloyd begins his fifth season at the helm of the Sea Gull program in 2018, leading his team to a record of 7-10-1 overall, and an appearance in the CAC semifinals.

 During the 2015 season, Lloyd led the Sea Gulls to a 12-4-2 record and a trip the the CAC quarterfinals.
 The 12 wins were the most for the program since the 2011 season.
 Lloyd's team earned five all-conference selections, including three on the first team.

 In his second year at Salisbury, Lloyd coached the Gulls to a 10-6-3 record with a 7-2 mark in the Capital Athletic Conference and was named the 2014 CAC women's soccer Coach of the Year.
 Seven players earned all-conference nods, and SU advanced to the conference semifinals.